 Who can apply?

 High school students interested in expanding their technical, creative and conceptual skills.
-All participants must have completed their freshman, sophomore, junior or senior year of high school and be between 15 to 18-years-old by the program start date.
+All participants must have completed their freshman year of high school and be between the ages 15 and 18 by the program start date.

 Deposit + Tuition